Women's Ministry

 Women's Ministry is a place where we grow together, build relationships with each other, and serve alongside one another.
 We seek to lead women into a personal and passionate relationship with Jesus Christ, embracing the truth that we are in deep need of His saving grace.

-This grace removes our pretense and frees us to be honest and real with ourselves and others as we find our worth and our identity in God.
-His life-giving grace takes hold of our hearts, transforming our lives in our friendships, marriages, church, community, and the world.
+This grace removes our pretense and frees us to be honest and authentic with ourselves and others as we find our worth and our identity in God.
+His life-giving grace takes hold of our hearts, transforming our lives through friendships, marriages, church, community, and the world.

 For more information, contact Kasey Knott or Shannon Young.